 - Look at your total accounts receivable, and keep an eye on whether this number is growing month-to-month.
 If it is, you need to be more diligent with your collections!

-4. Prepare for tax season
+4. Get ready for tax season

 Tax season can sneak up on you faster than you think.
 To make sure you’re prepared (and that you’ve taken advantage of all available tax deductions), take these steps at year-end: